willidad/wk-charts/tasks.md

 Implemented: f848d7b Allow to specify just domain minimum or domain maximum: dimension attributes `domain-min`, `domain-max`
 Implemented: 715faff Allow to specify a tick interval: axis attribute `tick-interval`.
 See docu pages for how to specify the interval for time scales enable to show marker line independent of tooltips in line and area chart
-implemented: d49f70b separate axis definition from dimension property to allow axis and domain sharing between layouts while allowing separate properties for each layout
+Implemented: d49f70b separate axis definition from dimension property to allow axis and domain sharing between layouts while allowing separate properties for each layout enable line chart line styling (dashed lines)